-A noticeable theoretical construction has developed regarding unclassified non-governmental diplomatic interactions, gathered by IR and diplomatic studies scholars under the name of "Transnational Advocacy Networks" (TAN).
-This scholarship came out in the 1990s, shortly after the appearance of diverse and multiple nongovernmental organizations, as a trial to develop a framework that explains the rise of non-state advocacy networks.
+A noteable theoretical construction has developed regarding unclassified non-governmental diplomatic interactions, gathered by IR and diplomatic studies scholars under the name of “Transnational Advocacy Networks” (TAN).
+This scholarship came out in the 1990s, shortly after the appearance of multiple nongovernmental organizations, as a trial to develop a framework that explains the rise of non-state advocacy networks.
 These networks shape global agenda-setting by pressuring and forcing their values through various techniques.
-Research described a critical evolutionary turning point as "moving from advocacy to confrontation" (Elistrup and Bonfaroff, 2014), pinpointing the new goal of global environmental activism to actual forcing and "setting the advocacy" by deeds and not only by words or media campaigns (Carpenter, 2007).
-An example of one of the famous "networks of activists" (Keck, M. E., & Sikkink, K. (1998) was "Activists Beyond Borders," which targeted not only states but also international nongovernmental organizations.
-Many scholars distinguish this type from nongovernmental organizations by marking them as "new civic actors" (Fowler, 2011, 42) or "civic society diplomacy (CSD)" (Anton, 2022).
+Research described a critical evolutionary turning point as “moving from advocacy to confrontation” (Elistrup and Bonfaroff, 2014), pinpointing the new goal of global environmental activism to actual forcing and “setting the advocacy” by deeds and not only by words or through media campaigns (Carpenter, 2007).
+An example of one of the famous “networks of activists” (Keck, M. E., & Sikkink, K., 1998) was “Activists Beyond Borders”, which targeted not only states but also international nongovernmental organizations.
+Many scholars distinguish this type of entity from nongovernmental organizations by marking them as “new civic actors” (Fowler, 2011, 42) or “civic society diplomacy (CSD)” (Anton, 2022).

 Social power and P2P networks

-Since the emergence of the age of digital social information, more and more global social activists networks started up.
-They used social media technologies to pressure states to change policies through global-civic campaigns, which penetrated the world agenda order.
-This vast phenomenon brought existing thinkers back to the 1956 theory of "social power," but this time through the modern lens of the digital revolution (Fiske & Berdahl, 2007; Cheng, Wang & Murdie, 2021).
-The social power theory illustrates that interactions of groups can be deduced from "interpersonal relations," which are also impacted by the "structure" of the relationship (French, 1956, 181).
-Hence, we can expect more digital transitions and abilities to arise in the IR structure, enabling more "social power"—primarily civilian, nonstate social network actors.
+Since the arrival of the age of digital social information, more and more global social activist networks have started up.
+They have used social media technologies to pressure states to change policies through global-civic campaigns, which have penetrated the world agenda order.
+This vast phenomenon brought existing thinkers back to the 1956 theory of “social power”, but this time through the modern lens of the digital revolution (Fiske & Berdahl, 2007; Cheng, Wang & Murdie, 2021).
+The social power theory illustrates that interactions of groups can be deduced from “interpersonal relations”, which are also impacted by the “structure” of the relationship (French, 1956, 181).
+Hence, we can expect more digital transitions and abilities to arise in the IR structure, enabling more “social power”—primarily civilian, nonstate social network actors.

-The latest prototype development is known as the "peer-to-peer" concept (Figure 1).
-It began to emerge at the end of the 1990s with the arrival of the information age.
-The onset of the digital mass media revolution made it possible for millions of people worldwide to communicate in real time (Castells 1996; Robinson 1999).
-P2P networks have been referred to as “international civil society solidarity networks” and “anti-corporate globalization activists” (Juris 2005, 189); and a later study stated, “The combination of endless social media platforms has created the phenomenon of so-called ‘peer-to-peer (P2P) diplomacy” (Attias 2012, 473).
+The latest prototype development is known as the "peer-to-peer" concept (Figure 1), which began to emerge at the end of the 1990s with the arrival of the Information Age.
+The onset of the digital mass media revolution has made it possible for millions of people worldwide to communicate in real time (Castells 1996; Robinson 1999).
+P2P networks have been referred to as “international civil society solidarity networks” and “anti-corporate globalization activists” (Juris 2005, 189).
+A later study stated, “The combination of endless social media platforms has created the phenomenon of so-called ‘peer-to-peer (P2P) diplomacy” (Attias 2012, 473).

 The first social networks announced the beginning of a virtual global community of citizens that rallied around crucial issues and significant global events (Fitzpatrick 2012; Zaharna 2007).
 Although capabilities were primitive, the networks laid the perceptual and technological foundations for the digital social revolution.
-Most importantly, networking began to replace the traditional model of diplomatic communication, which took place only between governments (agencies and organizations), with a model involving people—so-called ordinary citizens (Attias 2012; Cull 2013).
+Most importantly, networking began to replace the traditional model of diplomatic communication, which took place only between governments (agencies and organizations), with a model involving ordinary citizens individuals outside of the state apparatus (Attias 2012; Cull 2013).
 The influence of these global digital citizens on the international system grew and fundamentally changed how countries and people interact.
 Today, governments and the public can access each other directly.
 At the same time, social and cultural changes advanced the new media and the ideology associated with it: namely, values such as openness and equality, ordinary citizens’ rights, and the desire for freedom of information and self-expression.
 These ideas might be described as part of a global citizenship (Williams 2003; Falk 1993, 20; Schattle 2008).

 The case study of Israel and the BDS movement